Infinity Park: International rugby

 Infinity Park has hosted international rugby test matches.
 It hosted the 2009 and 2010 Churchill Cup, a now-defunct international rugby tournament involving the United States, Canada, England, France, Argentina and other countries.
-It has also been the venue for various international test matches, such as the August 2011 United States v.
-Canada match, which sold out; and the June 2012 United States v.
-Georgia match.
+Other international test matches staged at Infinity Park include the August 2011 sellout between the United States as Canada match and the June 2012 United States versus Georgia match.

 On April 26, 2019, it hosted the USA women taking on the invitational Barbarians Women, the first-ever match against international competition for the Barbarians.

 In 2021, Infinity Park hosted home matches for the United States as part of the 2023 Rugby World Cup Qualifiers.